 What we can’t have is Hillary.
 Conservatism, Inc., is “objectively pro-Hillary.”
 Anton concludes that if we do get Hillary, in the longer term, “the possibilities will seem to be: Caesarism, secession/crack-up, collapse, or managerial Davoisie as far as the eye can see . . . which, since nothing lasts forever, at some point will give way to one of the other three.
 Oh, and I suppose, for those who like to pour a tall one and dream big, a second American Revolution that restores constitutionalism, limited government, and a 28 percent top marginal rate.”
 We will return to these options, and whether any are desirable, below.

 Here he briefly addressed the most cogent attacks on him.
 Using the passengers of Flight 93 as a metaphor was simply standard drawing of inspiration from heroes.
 It wasn’t “disgusting.”
-“It’s quite obvious that’s what really disgusting to these objectors is Trump.”
+“It’s quite obvious that’s what really is disgusting to these objectors is Trump.”
 Trump isn’t too immoderate to be President; he may be a “buffoon,” but “one must wonder how buffoonish the alleged buffoon really is when he is right on the most important issues while so many others who are esteemed wise are wrong.”
 Trump is not too radical; in fact, on the surface he’s more progressive than other recent Republican presidential candidates.
 He’s actually quite moderate in his policies of “secure borders, economic nationalism, and America-first foreign policy.”
 The problem is that he is a threat to what is now called the Deep State, as outlined by John Marini: he might win, and he threatens “the current governing arrangement of the United Sates, [which] is rule by a transnational managerial class in conjunction with the administrative state.”
 Trump is not “authoritarian,” which is a meaningless term as used here (and as I have shown at length by analyzing post-election writings, merely means in practice “erosion of the power of the Left.”).
 Trump does not want to “trash the Constitution,” which anyway is laughable, given that the Left’s entire, open and acknowledged, program of the past hundred years is to trash the Constitution.

 No, reiterates Anton, he was right the first time.
 Conservatism is a miserable failure.
 Doom is at the door, and if you choose to let it in, your fate will be upon your own head.

 We all know what happened next.
 Trump won.
 The Left lost its mind, and unleashed fresh helpings of savage hatred upon the land.
 (I did not predict this; I predicted a new era of optimism and limited comity.
 More fool me.)
-They marshaled all their resources, from that disgusting hate group the SPLC to Rod Rosenstein to Facebook to the FBI to Jonah Goldberg, to stop Donald Trump from fulfilling any of his promises.
+They marshaled all their resources, from that disgusting hate group the SPLC to Rod Rosenstein to Facebook to the FBI to Jonah Goldberg, in order to stop Donald Trump from fulfilling any of his promises.
 And we are still living through these days of rage, which are, probably, merely the foothills of our own coming hot civil war.

 Anton, however, appears to have been stung by the claim that he only offered a negative vision, although on its face that claim is untrue.
 He therefore wrote a new piece, “Pre-Statement on Flight 93.”
 Anton seems grudging about writing it; noting that since the Left’s project is destruction, of all opposition and of all non-Left “people, institutions, mores and traditions,” “It’s a bit rich to be accused by nihilists of lacking a positive vision.”
 This piece is, I think, the least successful.
 It’s not that it’s bad; it’s excellent.
 The problem is that while it rejects what Conservatism, Inc. has to offer, it repeats an equally unrealistic prescription, namely a turn back to the Constitutional and political framework of 1787 and 1865.